The weak convergence of regenerative processes using some excursion path decompositions: Main result

 \begin{theorem} Let $\set \subset (0,\infty)$ be such that $0 \in \overline \set$ and $\Ncal(\varphi =\varepsilon)=0$ for all $\varepsilon \in \set$.
 If the sequence $(X_n)$ is tight and for every $\varepsilon \in C$,

 then $X_n \Rightarrow X$. \end{theorem}

+The conditions of the previous theorem are sharp, in the sense that if one of the assumptions is removed, one can build an example where the conclusion does not hold.

-This result is proved in the next section.
-The proof essentially relies on continuity properties of some truncation and concatenation operators (Lemmas~\ref{lemma:Phi},~\ref{lemma:continuity-truncation} and~\ref{lemma:limit-truncation}) which allow to identify accumulation points of the tight sequence $(X_n)$.
+The proof of Theorem~\ref{thm:main} essentially relies on continuity properties of some truncation and concatenation operators (Lemmas~\ref{lemma:Phi},~\ref{lemma:continuity-truncation} and~\ref{lemma:limit-truncation}) which allow to identify accumulation points of the tight sequence~$(X_n)$.
+It must be noted that these operators are not continuous in general (the aforementioned lemmas prove continuity properties under specific assumptions), so that it is not at all natural, and even less obvious, that the previous theorem holds under such minimal assumptions.

 Section~\ref{sec:extensions} contains several results related to the assumptions of this theorem.
 Of particular interest are Subsection~\ref{sub:tightness}, where we discuss the implications of the assumption~\eqref{eq:cond} with respect to tightness of the sequence $(X_n)$ (we show that~\eqref{eq:cond} does not imply tightness but simplifies its proof), and Subsection~\ref{sub:excursion-measures}, where we consider the special case where the $X_n$'s have finite excursion measures and give various conditions on their excursion measures that imply tightness or partial versions of~\eqref{eq:cond}.